calabash/calabash-ios/README.md

 ### Step 1: Link calabash.framework

 To start using Calabash in your project, you need to link an Objective-C framework (calabash.framework) to your application.
+These instructions are compatible with apps that are written in Swift.

 |Tutorial|Description|
 |:--------:|-----------|